 "According to investigators, the act of terror was first and foremost aimed against foreign citizens," Investigative Committee spokesman Vladimir Markin said in televised remarks.

-Militants from the North Caucasus -- a predominantly Muslim region that besides Chechnya also includes the impoverished republics of Dagestan and Ingushetia -- have claimed responsibility for most other recent bombings.
+Militants from the predominantly Muslim region that besides Chechnya also includes the impoverished republics of Dagestan and Ingushetia have claimed responsibility for most recent bombings.